Revenue

 Item-level purchase data from the Banyan acquisition enables more sophisticated merchant targeting and closed-loop offer management.
 Bilt can now track specific product purchases and automatically process FSA and HSA reimbursements, creating additional revenue streams from healthcare and benefits administration.

-The neighborhood merchant network expansion from 40,000 to over 100,000 locations could triple merchant transaction volume from $5 billion to $15 billion annually.
+The neighborhood merchant network expansion from 45,000 toward over 100,000 locations could more than double merchant transaction volume from $5 billion annually.
 This growth depends on continued merchant recruitment and retention as local businesses evaluate whether Bilt-driven customer traffic justifies commission payments.

 Mortgage origination and real estate services create opportunities for Bilt to earn referral fees and commissions on high-value financial transactions.
 Converting even 2-3% of renters annually into homebuyers through United Wholesale Mortgage would generate substantial incremental revenue beyond payment processing fees.